House sitting in Mexico – is it for me?

 We found our house sits in Mexico through Trusted House Sitters.
 However, since we’ve been here we’ve realized just how many house sits are fulfilled through expat referrals, or through Facebook groups that support the local expat communities.

-In the last couple of months, HouseSitMexico has also been re-launched, offering a platform dedicated to matching house sitters with home owners across all regions of Mexico.
-HouseSitMexico is featured this month in a “Behind the Scenes” article with founder Alex Gordon.
+HouseSitMexico has also been re-launched, now offering a comprehensive platform dedicated to matching house sitters with home owners across all regions of Mexico.

 Mexico specific house sitting platforms: